FAIR data: FAIR maturity levels

+The JRC guidelines note that making data FAIR is not a static operation.
+Digital assets that are FAIR at a given point in time can change their status in line with technological and societal transformations.
+Standards, platforms, protocols and other factors may lower data’s FAIRness level over time if not actively maintained.
+The guidelines also acknowledge that not all datasets need to strive for the highest maturity level; the appropriate level depends on the mandate under which data is curated and the expected scope of reuse.

 Acceptance and implementation

-Before FAIR a 2007 paper was the earliest paper discussing similar ideas related to data accessibility.

 At the 2016 G20 Hangzhou summit, the G20 leaders issued a statement endorsing the application of FAIR principles to research.
 Also in 2016, a group of Australian organisations developed a Statement on FAIR Access to Australia's Research Outputs, which aimed to extend the principles to research outputs more generally.
 In 2017, Germany, Netherlands and France agreed to establish an international office to support the FAIR initiative, the GO FAIR International Support and Coordination Office.